Skip to main content

 ORS adds:

-• reward -For RL training feedback
+• reward - For RL training feedback

-• finished -For episode termination
+• finished - For episode termination

 Episode Structure

 MCP: No concept of episodes.
 Stateless or loosely stateful tool calls.
-ORS: Episodes are first-class: -Session = RL episode -Episode continues until finished: true -One complete trajectory through environment -Clear start (task) and end (finished signal)
+ORS: Episodes are first-class:

 Task Organization